taskrabbit/forklift/readme.md

 - Forklift's logger is [Lumberjack](https://github.com/bdurand/lumberjack) with a wrapper to also echo the log lines to stdout and save them to an array to be accessed later by the email system.
 - The mysql connections hash will be passed directly to a [mysql2](https://github.com/brianmario/mysql2) connection.
 - The elasticsearch connections hash will be passed directly to a [elasticsearch](https://github.com/elasticsearch/elasticsearch-ruby) connection.

+## Contributing and Testing
+To run this test suite, you will need access to both a mysql and elasticsearch database.
+Test configurations are saved in `/spec/config/connections`.